MegaTheTeapot/TROLLKIT/README.md

-# IMPORTANT: i will switch the project to c++ for ease of compilation Some commands may be deleted
+# IMPORTANT: This project is getting archived because the changes in the discord api

 # TROLLKIT